Professor Anne-Christine Davis

 - 1976-1978 Postdoctoral research associate in theoretical physics, Mathematics Department, Durham University

-Anne Davies' recent research is in Particle Cosmology.
+Anne Davis' recent research is in Particle Cosmology.
 One aspect of my research is to investigate the cosmological signals of theories formulated in extra dimensions, like string theory.

 Another aspect is observational signals and constraints of scalar-tensor theories of gravity and in particular, the chameleon theory.